“Pack shoeboxes, change lives.”

 - The OCC-Greatest Journey™ approach is contextualized to white middle-class American cultural didactic and programmatic preferences.
 It’s not contextualized to communal cultures that adhere to other religions.
 Taking individual children through a Christian curriculum thinking they will become evangelists to their Hindu, Buddhist, or Muslim families and communities sidesteps culturally significant collectivist boundaries.
 Using any means necessary to convert people is not a best practice.
 We must be holistic in how we love people groups.
 Coming alongside entire communities, understanding their taboos, earning their trust, and communicating gospel truths through organic relationships in which power is shared is far better.

 OOC has done great things to raise awareness for the needs of impoverished children around the world.
 Samaritan’s Purse is a large and complex ministry, and it does some incredible work in the area of relief and development.
 But in the interest of being more thoughtful in the ways we love people, consider moving beyond the ‘easy gifting’ to things that will have a longer-term impact.
-Consider alternatives to the shoebox, like its Animals, Agriculture & Livelihoods program, or donating to ministries like Alongsiders International, World Vision, Urban Recipe, FCS Ministries, Christian Community Development Association, International Justice Mission, Compassion International, Hope International, Heifer International, and others who are empowering needy communities and serving them holistically.
+Consider alternatives to the shoebox, like its Animals, Agriculture & Livelihoods program, or donating to ministries like Food for the Hungry (my personal favorite — 98% of their 3,000 staff worldwide are indigenous to the countries in which they operate and they’re all about empowering people to invest in their own transformation), Mission to El Salvador, Alongsiders International, World Vision, World Relief, Urban Recipe, FCS Ministries, Christian Community Development Association, International Justice Mission, Compassion International, Hope International, Heifer International, and others who are empowering needy communities and serving them holistically.
 If you’re already fully invested in Operation Christmas Child this year, then take this next year to consider how you can engage with the poor more deeply.